 The host value is typically the hostname, IP address, or fully qualified domain name of the networked machine on which the event originated.

-Both Splunk Cloud and Splunk Enterprise assign host names at index time, but whereas you can configure host assignment directly on a Splunk Enterprise instance, you must do this configuration on a universal or heavy forwarder for Splunk Cloud.
+Both Splunk Cloud Platform and Splunk Enterprise assign host names at index time, but whereas you can configure host assignment directly on a Splunk Enterprise instance, you must do this configuration on a universal or heavy forwarder for Splunk Cloud Platform.

 - Any event-specific host assignment that you specify in the transforms.conf configuration file.
-For Splunk Cloud, you must use a heavy forwarder to assign host names through events.
+For Splunk Cloud Platform, you must use a heavy forwarder to assign host names through events.

 - The default host value for the input that created the event, if any.